danb0b/danb0b.github.io/content/travel/02-genoa.md

 * The welcome reception was really nice, but outside, and really hot.

 Sounds like mom and the kids had a blast in cinque terra.

+## Wednesday, July 12

+Day 2 of the conference was great.
+The focus of the day was more robotics related.
+Oussama Khatib presented after lunch on Ocean 1K, and Anson presented his work right after; his presentation went well!
+We got coffee and met Sara and the kids for gelato.
+Anson and his sister then walked around with me and the kids for a bit, took pictures by the fountain, and then I headed back to the conference for the banquet.

+The banquet was at an impressive estate that appears to be a wedding venue.
+There were drinks and appetizers, some vocalists sang, dinner, dessert, and then dancing.
+I went home after dessert, which was served around 10:45, after talking to Nick and Mike.